 And I found that more often than not communication, whether it’s in business or with your kids, if you can rehearse with them, what’s going on here, what their concerns are and then troubleshoot together.
-So what my kids decided today was My daughter said,
+My kids decided today that I was My daughter said.

 And as long as the we know, that that’s like, what is happening, we’re all good.
 That doesn’t always go perfectly.